BVI Crewed Yacht Charter: Complete Insider Guide 2026

 For a direct comparison with the Bahamas and St. Martin — including sailing difficulty, weekly cost, and anchorage variety — see BVI vs. Bahamas vs. St. Martin: How to Choose the Right Caribbean Charter.

-What Does a BVI Crewed Charter Actually Include?
+What Does a BVI Crewed Yacht Charter Actually Include?

 Crewed charters generated 80.2% of all global yacht charter revenue in 2024 — the dominant format by a wide margin (Grand View Research, 2024).
 The reason isn’t complicated: having an expert crew aboard transforms the trip from a sailing vacation into a floating resort.
 You’re not managing the boat.
+For more details, see our guide on quiet luxury vacations.
 You’re enjoying it.

 A crewed BVI charter typically includes: